Trusted

 • Skewed heavily toward two erratic indicators: volatility and volume.

-• Doesn’t offer a lot of trading support when the index is near the neutral, 50 levels, or the price action is sideways.
+• It doesn’t offer much trading support when the index is near the neutral 50 level, or the price action is sideways.

-• Still needs technical and fundamental indicators to present a clearer picture.
+• It still needs technical and fundamental indicators to present a clearer picture.

-• Doesn’t take whale activity, exchange inflow, and trade intensity into account.
+• It doesn’t take whale activity, exchange inflow, and trade intensity into account.

 • It can change significantly even when the price doesn’t move much.

-How do traders use the bitcoin fear and greed index?
+How do traders use the crypto fear and greed index?

 BTC ETH XRP Price

 Despite the numerous advantages and a handful of shortcomings, the crypto fear and greed index is a reliable trading tool.
-Here is how the traders use the same to gain a competitive edge in an otherwise volatile market:
+Here is how the traders use it to gain a competitive edge in an otherwise volatile market:

 Dividing the index scale into four quadrants